 - One gallon bottle of water with the plastic top on.

-- Small magnet for use on mobile homes or a short furring strip.
+- A small magnet for use on mobile homes or a short furring strip.

 - Three small zip ties or duct tape.